-Lillie's End - Creating a "Tardis" from a Mill workers Cottage
+Lillie's End - A new residence wrapped around a tiny listed Mill workers Cottage

 Dalgarven Mill workings